zimolzak/active-learning/Readme.md

 Background and Significance
 ========

-Clinical concept adjudication is the process of determining which records (e.g., lab test records) correspond to a clinical concept or covariate of interest.
-This is important as a first step for many studies using large databases of healthcare records.
+*Flow of this section: secondary use is a thing that in theory could be useful in lots of ways --> data is messy --> so adjudication exists --> others have tried --> despite those efforts, here is our current process --> which has drawbacks --> maybe active learning can help.*

+**para = what can lab data do for you.**
+Lab data is an important component in much medical research.
+You can get it from existing data, a.k.a. "secondary use."
-For example, serum creatinine lab test results are essential for a study comparing the efficacy of several different diuretics [DCP Project].
+For example, serum creatinine lab test results are essential for a study comparing the efficacy of several different diuretics [Lederle].
 Similarly, serum free light chain lab test results are key indicators in studies of difference in surival multiple myeloma patients.

-This is important as a first step for many database-based analyses.
 For example, we might want to find serum creatinine lab test results, or serum free light chain results.
 A criterion to distinguish active from smoldering myeloma is serum creatinine level > 2 mg/dL (173 mmol/L) and renal insufficiency attributable to myeloma [Rajkumar].

+**para = demonstrate why we need cleaning.**
-Thus, it's natural to look for serum creatinine lab results.
+It's natural simply to look for serum creatinine lab results in the existing database such as the EMR.
 But this is not simple.
+VA has a data warehouse, which is big [Fihn] but messy [Giroir].
-If we search for "creatinine" in the data warehouse's LabChemTestName table, we find >1000 lab test result types, many irrelevant.
+If we search for "creatinine" in the VA data warehouse's LabChemTestName table, we find >1000 lab test result types, many irrelevant.
 If we make the query more specific - say, "creatinine" followed by "serum" - we get a much more specific list (64 result types), but many true positives are missed.
 Bottom line: even for a simple lab like serum creatinine, to find all the serum creatinine lab results in the VA's electronic health record (EHR), we - or someone - need to do a careful process of adjudication.

+**para = adjudication/cleaning is a thing.**
+Therefore, we have clinical concept adjudication, which is the process of determining which records (e.g., lab test records) correspond to a clinical concept or covariate of interest.
+This is important as a first step for many studies using large databases of healthcare records.

+**para = others have tried.**
+The Logical Observation Identifiers Names and Codes (LOINC) standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
+[Khan]
+But mappings of local laboratory tests to LOINC may be erroneous, as well [Lin].
+Previous authors have faced similar lab result harmonization problems.
+For example, the Mini-Sentinel program had to take clinical laboratory results from twelve diverse data partners and deal with inconsistent units and LOINC availability, among other challenges addressed by hands-on quality checking.
+[Raebel]

+**para = what we do.**
 Our current process is designed to harmonize test results from 144 independent clinical laboratories.
 It relies on subject matter experts (SMEs) first to design a search for appropriate laboratory test names.
 Database technicians pull candidate record types into Excel.